openirons/1872USArmyRifleTrialsTestCriteria/README.md

 All information here is taken from *Ordnance Memoranda 15*, "Report of the Board of Officers Appointed in Persuance of the Act of Congress Approved June 6, 1872".

 ## Notes on Transcription
-Attempts should be made to preserve the language, including typos and archaic spellings, in the original report whenever possible.
+Attempts have been made to preserve the language, including typos and archaic spellings, in the original report whenever possible.

-Transcribers can include remarks in brackets if doing so illuminates the content, e.g. clarifying the subject of a statement.
+Transcriber included remarks in brackets when doing so illuminated the content, e.g. clarifying the subject of a statement.

-Reformatting of the content, including the use of bullet points, and headings, may be done to improve structure, readability, and clarity.
+Reformatting of the content, including the use of bullet points, and headings, has been done to improve structure, readability, and clarity.

 ## Method
 For changes to the test critiera: